creinartz/sassaby/README.md

 ### Testing Imports

-Often your SASS project will have a single entry point from where all other files are imported.
+Often your Sass project will have a single entry point from where all other files are imported.
 Sassaby exposes two assertion methods on the sassaby object itself to test this.
-These two methods take the same path that would be included in the `@import` statement in your SASS file.
+These two methods take the same path that would be included in the `@import` statement in your Sass file.

 #### imports